umangsbhatt/divine-release/README.md

 # DIVINE: Diverse Influential Training Points for Data Visualization and Model Refinement

 Under construction.
-Repository will contain code referenced in the paper including DIVINE point selection and all experiments.
+Repository will contain code for selecting DIVINE points in general and for replicating experiments in the paper.